-NEW YORK (AP) Mets closer Jeurys Familia has an arterial blood clot in his right shoulder that might require surgery.
+NEW YORK (AP) The New York Mets' season of high expectations took another serious hit Thursday when All-Star closer Jeurys Familia was diagnosed with a blood clot in his pitching shoulder that might require surgery.

 In 2012, Mets pitcher Dillon Gee had surgery to remove a blood clot from his arm and missed the rest of the season.